jaymart95/disnake-bot-modules/README.md

  ### Upcoming Modules
 Module ideas I have noted and will eventually work on adding.

-- Ticket module using new forum threads and simple json file for persistence | [Coming Soon]
+- Ticket module using new forum threads and simple json file for persistence | [Planned]
 - Ticket module using regular threads | [Planned]
 - Giveaway module with buttons | [Planned]
 - Basic mod module | [Planned]